[Note: A version of this blog entry appears in World Oil (October, 2010)]

 Where does azimuth come in?
 So far we have considered the prestack seismic trace to have S/R/M all at the same location.
 In other words, there is no offset and no azimuth.
 When the source and receiver separate they do so along an azimuth, which the seismic trace inherits.
 Migration now involves the same kind of process described earlier, except the primitive migration shape is now a stretched bowl with the long axis along the S/R azimuth (technically, an ellipsoid).

 Before all the excitement and activity about WAZ, marine surveys were shot with one, or a few, cables towed behind a ship steaming in, say, E-W lines.
-This is a narrow azimuth survey, since all the traces have about the same orientation and those millions of migration bowls are lined up E-W along the acquisition azimuth.
+This is a narrow azimuth survey.
+Since all the traces have about the same azimuth and those millions of migration bowls are lined up E-W along the acquisition azimuth.
 Not surprisingly, when all the bowls are summed in the subsurface image, we get a good view of geology with an E-W dip direction.
 Geology oriented any other way is blurred, smeared, or just not visible.